Home

 parser = require('lint.parser').from_pattern(pattern, groups, severity_map, defaults, opts)

-The function allows to parse the linter's output using a Lua regular expression pattern.
+The function allows to parse the linter's output using a pattern which can be either:

 The order of the groups must match the order of the captures within the pattern.
 An example: